engineersubhadip/Major-Projects/Ecommerce Website/Main Folder/readme.md

 11. In the `index.js` file , whatever categories we have created for all the categories whenever we will now click on them we will be redirected to the `product list`.
 Also, if we click on any of the category we will now able to see `query params ` for that category.
 For every category we have created in JS, for each of them in the anchor section we have updated the `query params`.

 The reason why we did this is that, now that we have `query params` for each category we click.
 We can use that query Params to filter out the data we need in the Product List Page.

+12. Now that we have implemented query params on the home page.
+In the `productList.js` file we are first catching the URL of the product list page using `window.location.search`.
+Then using `split` we are able to get the category user clicked in the first place from the Home Page.
+Once we have that, using the fakestore API to get list of all the products in a particular category `https://fakestoreapi.com/products/category/jewelery` we have changed the last category name and used that as an input to for `fetch`.